-So, what’s the safe way to dispose of paint thinners?
-Follow these steps to eco-friendly ways to handle your paint thinners to protect the environment and your health:
+So, what’s the safe way to recycle or dispose of paint thinners?
+Follow these steps for eco-friendly ways to handle your paint thinners to protect the environment and your health:

 - Don’t pour down the drain: Turpentine, paint thinners, mineral spirits, and other solvents should never be poured down the drain, into the septic tank, or into a storm drain as they are toxic to the environment and will contaminate groundwater.

-- Choose natural paint thinners: Instead of hazardous conventional paint thinners, look for natural paint thinners made from less toxic ingredients, like The Real Milk Paint Co’s Citrus Natural Solvent or Powdered Milk Paint Remover, BioShield Citrus Thinner, or Citra Solv Natural Cleaner & Degreaser.
+- Choose natural paint thinners: Instead of hazardous conventional paint thinners, look for natural paint thinners made from less toxic ingredients, like The Real Milk Paint Co’s Citrus Natural Solvent or Powdered Milk Paint Remover, BioShield Citrus Thinner.

 - Reduce consumption: If possible, try to purchase and use less of these toxic products.
 Either borrow from a family member, friend, or neighbor, or look for less toxic substitutes.
 And when buying new, be sure to purchase only as much as you need.